bbauska/W3Cx-2of5/modules/module1.md

 <img src="/images/mod3/image1.png?raw=true" "W3Cx-HTML & CSS logo" width="600" >
 &nbsp;

-Hi, my name\'s Adrian.

-And I\'d like to welcome you to module 3 of the introduction to HTML5 and CSS course.
+I\'d like to welcome you to module 3 of the introduction to HTML5 and CSS course.

 In this module, we will introduce a new language, CSS.